Nuori Voima: History and profile

+Contributors and editors

-Some of the significant international contributors to Nuori Voima include French philosophers Roland Barthes, Jacques Derrida and Michel Foucault as well as Jacques Lacan.
+In the early years a group of poets who would be known as Tulenkantajat (Torch Bearers) from 1924 were the regular contributors of Nuori Voima.
+Some of its significant international contributors include French philosophers Roland Barthes, Jacques Derrida and Michel Foucault and Jacques Lacan.
 The magazine also featured work by Walter Benjamin, Mikhail Bakhtin and Peter Sloterdijk.
 Finnish poet Olavi Paavolainen started his career in the magazine.

 Martti-Tapio Kuuskoski served as the editor-in-chief of Nuori Voima.
+Jukka Koskelainen and Jyrki Kiiskinen were among its former editors-in-chief, and the latter held the post between 1991 and 1994.